How to make a sheet metal box for furnace papers?

 Surface Treatment and Finishing

-The final step in creating your sheet metal box involves treating and finishing the surface to protect it from corrosion and enhance its aesthetic appeal.
-Start by thoroughly cleaning the entire box to remove any oils or debris.
-If desired, apply a metal primer to improve paint adhesion and corrosion resistance.
-Choose a paint suitable for metal surfaces, such as enamel or epoxy-based formulations.
-Apply the paint in thin, even coats, allowing sufficient drying time between applications.
-For added protection, consider applying a clear coat over the painted surface.
-If you prefer a more industrial look, you can opt for a brushed metal finish or leave the box unpainted and apply a clear protective coating.
+The next step in creating your sheet metal box is to treat and polish the surface to stop corrosion and enhance its aesthetic appeal.
+To start, thoroughly clean the box to remove any oil or grime.
+To improve paint adhesion and corrosion resistance, use a metal primer.
+Choose a paint for metal surfaces that is based on enamel or epoxy.
+Paint should be placed in even, thin layers with enough drying time in between.
+For additional protection, think about applying a clear coat to the painted area.
+If you want a more industrial look, you may either leave the box unpainted and apply a clear protective coating, or you can go with a brushed metal finish.

 Conclusion